Rad Blocks

 2025-01-09T11:34:51Z Alexander Terp abfcf2d940a18b819f7ae9e9040550a9644e5120

-This is a simple example, but it demonstrates the ability to query GitHub's API (which returns JSON), extracting fields we're interested in (commits' time, author, and hash string).
+This is a simple example, but it demonstrates the ability to query GitHub's API (which returns JSON), extracting fields we're interested in (commits' time, author, and SHA).

 And that's with just a few lines of code!
 Let's break it down piece by piece.